earthbucks/earthbucks/README.md

 Ticker symbol: NJBN (one ninjabutton).

-Total quantity: Slightly more than 42 million ninjatokens, following the same distribution scheme as Bitcoin, fairly mined on day one, with an initial block reward of 100 ninjatokens.

 ## Changes to Bitcoin

 SatoRed is based on the original Bitcoin, which inluded an unlimited block size.